Table Of Contents

 Let’s say, for just easy numbers, the main core offer costs $100.
 And that’s what everybody else offers in the marketplace, more or less around $100.

 If you don’t have upsells and cross-sells, then that $100 is the absolute maximum amount of money that you will gain from that client.
-Which means that you could only spend $50, $60, or $70 in order to actually acquire that customer.
+This means that you could only spend $50, $60, or $70 in order to actually acquire that customer.

-Consequently, you will be left with just a few dollars as profit margin every single purchase order.
+Consequently, you will be left with just a few dollars as profit margin for every single purchase order.